-Lucy Turner is an activist at the United Nations headquarters in New York, after living and working on five continents.
+Lucy Turner is an international civil servant at the United Nations headquarters in New York, after living and working on five continents.

 Lucy is passionate about the role of voice in changing lives and nations.
 She observed that when people can speak and be heard in their own voices and languages, they tend to get the resources and respect they need to thrive.

 After discovering a scientific basis for this power of words, Lucy committed to helping the United Nations to listen to people often known as ‘poor’ and ‘lacking capacity’.
 Lucy envisages an international system that asks, listens, and responds to the needs, desires and ideas of people who are often overlooked and left behind, through policies and projects based on their practical experience and indigenous wisdom

 An award-winning writer and sell-out speaker, Lucy shares powerful ideas from cultures around the world, through humorous stories and fascinating ‘untranslatable’ words from more than fifty countries.